Akshayab-07/Akshayab-07/README.md

 ## Hi, Im Akshaya!

-I’m a Computer Science student at SRM Ramapuram currently studying in first year.<br/>
+I’m a Computer Science student at SRM Ramapuram completed first year.<br/>
 I enjoy learning new technologies and building things with code.<br/>
 Always curious and improving one step at a time.<br/>